-Neurodiversity is a term first coined by Autistic Academic, Judy Singer in 1998.
 Neurodiversity as a concept describes how all people have brains that are different from each other.
 These brains offer different strengths, different ways of thinking, and how humanity as a whole is better off for having this diversity.
 This is similar to the term 'biodiversity' and how natural environments thrive when there is diversity of flora and fauna.
-The implication for 'different thinkers', such as Autistic people and ADHDers, is that their brain and way of thinking has value just like everyone else.
+The implication for 'different thinkers' such as Autistic people and ADHDers, is that their brain and way of thinking has value, just like everyone else.